dunned024/holdmyclips/README.md

 ## Local Development

 When running locally, clip metadata is spoofed using [json-server](https://www.npmjs.com/package/json-server).
-The clips themselves are still retrieved from S3.
+The clips themselves (i.e. media) are still retrieved from S3.

 Simply start the json-server and client containers with: